Calallen, Corpus Christi, Texas: History

 The main part of Calallen grew around the west side of the railroad tracks, and included a bank, lumber yard, pharmacy, funeral home, meat market and numerous general mercantile stores.
 Two passenger trains stopped at Calallen each day in addition to regular freight traffic.
 In 1914 the town had 150 residents and nine businesses.
 Its population fell to twenty-five by 1925 but reached 100 in 1939.

 Calallen had Baptist, Catholic and Methodist churches and a large two-story hotel on its main street.
 Its top employer was the Corpus Christi Water Plant, one of the first large non-agricultural employers in the area.
+Calallen Dam was the first dam built by Corpus Christi in the late 1800s.
+The dams original purpose was to divert saltwater, but now it holds the Calallen Pool, one of Corpus Christi's main freshwater sources.

-Others businesses continued to move into the town and its peripheral area.
+Other businesses continued to move into the town and its peripheral area.
 Among these were the C. E. Coleman vegetable packing sheds, which sat along the railroad tracks, the Calallen Gin, and the Ault Apiary, where bees were raised.
 Familiar names in the community included Allen, Atkinson, Ault, Bickham, Harney, Hearn, Hunter, Magee, McKinzie and Noakes.

-After World War II Calallen's role in local industry diminished.
+After World War II, Calallen's role in local industry diminished.
 The post office was discontinued sometime after 1960.
 Calallen was never legally incorporated, and by 1966 it was annexed by the City of Corpus Christi.

+Although Calallen was no longer its own city, the impact it made on agriculture and the growth it added to Corpus Christi was vital.
 The original community name survives in the Calallen Independent School District, Calallen Dam and numerous businesses.

 Transportation

-Corpus Christi is home to a major intersection point between Interstate 37 and U.S. Route 77.
-Southbound Interstate 37 leads approximately 15 mi into downtown Corpus Christi, while southbound U.S. Highway 77 leads 28 mi to Kingsville, and eventually, 148 mi south to Brownsville, in the Rio Grande Valley.
-U.S. Highway 77 is one of the two U.S. highways, along with U.S. Highway 281 in Three Rivers, that provides direct access to the Rio Grande Valley from Interstate 37.
-Many northbound U.S. Highway 77 vehicles seeking the main city body would've turned eastward at Texas State Highway 44 in Robstown, as this is a shorter and faster route compared to turning eastward at Interstate 37.
-Northbound U.S. Highway 77 vehicles seeking Padre Island and Corpus Christi's southeast suburbs would also rather take FM 665 eastward at Driscoll.
+Calallen, Corpus Christi is served by several major transportation corridors that connect the western and northern parts of Corpus Christi to the rest of South Texas.
+The community lies near the major intersection point of Interstate 37 and U.S. Route 77 two federally designated highways that link San Antonio, the Rio Grande Valley, and coastal communities.
+This junction has historically made Calallen an important access point for travel and commerce in the Coastal Bend.

-After the major intersection, Interstate 37 and U.S. Highway 77 travel about 2 mi north before leaving the city limits and entering San Patricio County.
-Almost immediately after crossing the Nueces River into the Odem zip code, the two highways split, with Interstate 37 heading northwest towards Mathis (18 mi) and eventually to San Antonio (126 mi), while U.S. Highway 77 leads northeast towards Sinton (12 mi) and eventually to Victoria (80 mi).
+After crossing the Nueces River, Interstate 37 continues northwest towards Mathis (18 mi) and eventually to San Antonio (126 mi), while U.S. Highway 77 leads northeast towards Sinton (12 mi) and eventually to Victoria (80 mi).
+These routes form key components of the federal and state highway system, providing regional connectivity for residents, businesses, and industry.